10-Day African Wildlife Adventure Photography Workshop!

 - Seats are transferrable

-Please Note: Returning students discounts are not applicable to Sojourn Series workshops.
+Please Note: Returning student discounts are not applicable to Sojourn Series workshops.

 What is/isn't included?